renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-docker-hub.md

 and it will only take a minute of your time.

-If your project is set up to use **Docker**, all Docker container registry integrations will be available in your project add-ons.
+If your project is set up to use **Docker**, all Docker container registry integrations will be available in your project settings.
 For more information on how to set up a Docker project on Semaphore, you can read [Setting up continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html).

-Configuring the Docker Hub project add-on will enable you to **push** and **pull** your images without having to log into Docker Hub during builds and deployments, making your CI and CD process faster.
-This can be done by visiting your project on Semaphore and clicking "Add-ons" in the upper right corner of your screen.
+Configuring the Docker Hub project integration will enable you to **push** and **pull** your images without having to log into Docker Hub during builds and deployments, making your CI and CD process faster.
+This can be done by visiting your project on Semaphore and clicking "Project settings" in the upper right corner of your screen.

 <img src="/docs/assets/img/docker/shared/click-add-ons.png" class="img-responsive img-bordered" alt="Click Project Add-ons">